willyrabbits/RRestaurantClient/README.md

 # React.js: RESTAURANT_CLIENT
 `project made of 2 parts.
-This is part 1`
+This is part 1. part 2 -> https://github.com/willyrabbits/RNRestaurantApp`

 ### Project where the restaurant staff can manage their available dishes, add new ones and edit them.